 This report is the outcome of this process, and provides a set of recommendations to help guide sound infrastructure investment decisions.

 With research partners Morneau Shepell and the Canadian Centre for Economic Analysis, we’ve learned the scope of how mental health impacts the Greater Toronto and Hamilton Area labour force.
-Along with this powerful data, we’re calling on employers and colleagues to take simple steps now to better support co-workers.

 This report chronicles the initial stages of our journey to transforming the energy conversation in the commercial office sector through the Race to Reduce.